 If your employer breaches its duty to you with regard to your sexual harassment complaint, you may have grounds to file a civil lawsuit against your employer in which you may be awarded damages, including compensation for the emotional distress you have endured because it did not handle your sexual harassment complaint properly or because your employer, or an agent of your employer, retaliated against you.

 How Much Can You Recover For Emotional Distress?

 The maximum amount you can recover under Title VII of the 1964 Civil Rights Act is capped at $300,000.
 Likewise, the amount recoverable for emotional distress under the Tennessee Human Rights Act will be a subset of the total amount of compensatory damages awarded and will be no more than $300,000, depending on the number of employees your employer had at the time of the offense.

 To help determine the extent of your emotional distress, the amount of psychiatric, psychological, or general counseling you required, or any diagnosis you have received will play huge a role.
 Furthermore, with these types of claims, the particular facts and circumstances of the harassment you have endured will be extremely important.

 How an Experienced Employment Law Attorney Can Help

-The requirements for recovering damages for emotional distress are very specific and can be complex.
+The requirements for recovering damages are very specific and can be complex.
 Furthermore, strict timelines apply to filing a claim.

 If you believe that you have suffered emotional distress and are thinking about filing a lawsuit against your employer, consult with a qualified employment law attorney.
 Consulting with an experienced employment law attorney as early as possible will give you the best chance to succeed.